-Revenue: During the first three months of 2002, the Company generated revenue through sales of its Isis pre-paid phonecard products.
+Revenue: During the first six months of 2002, the Company generated revenue through sales of its Isis pre-paid phonecard products.
 Prepaid phone-card revenue is comprised of wholesale and retail sales of prepaid local, long-distance and wireless products.
-Revenue is recognized at shipment of product, net of reserves for estimated returns.
-The Company maintains an allowance for sales returns for prepaid phonecards based on estimated returns in accordance with SFAS 48.
+Revenue is recognized at shipment of product, net of any reserves for estimated returns.
+The Company maintains an allowance for sales returns of prepaid phonecards (based on estimated returns) in accordance with SFAS 48.
 Estimated returns, along with their costs, have been reflected as a reduction in sales and cost of goods sold, respectively, and reflected as a reduction in accounts receivable and an increase in inventory, respectively.

-During the first three months of 2001, the Company generated revenue from two sources: Isis pre-paid phone card product sales and Blackbird service revenue.
-Service revenue was derived primarily from hardware and software maintenance programs, No Clone Zone roaming fraud prevention service, Blackbird Platform Monitoring service and related professional services provided in support of the Company's currently deployed product base.
+During the first six months of 2001, the Company generated revenue from two sources: sales of Isis pre-paid phone card products and Blackbird service revenue.
+Service revenue was derived primarily from hardware and software maintenance programs, No Clone Zone roaming fraud prevention service, Blackbird Platform Monitoring service and related professional services provided in support of the Company's previously deployed product base.
 Service revenue was recognized ratably over the period that the service was provided.
-Hardware and software maintenance generally began after system acceptance.
-Prepaid or allocated maintenance and services were recorded as deferred revenue.

-Costs and Expenses: Costs of phonecards, services and systems are primarily comprised of the costs of: (i) prepaid phonecard costs; (ii) equipment, including both proprietary and third-party hardware and, to a lesser extent, manufacturing overhead and related expenses; (iii) customer support; and (iv) activities associated with the evaluation, repair and testing of parts returned from the field in connection with the Company's previous hardware maintenance service activities.
+Costs and Expenses: Costs of phonecards, services and systems are primarily comprised of: (i) prepaid phonecard costs; (ii) equipment, including both proprietary and third-party hardware and, to a lesser extent, manufacturing overhead and related expenses; (iii) customer support; and (iv) activities associated with the evaluation, repair and testing of parts returned from the field in connection with the Company's previous hardware maintenance service activities.